fusiongyro/lbac/tutor10.md

 approach, used in such respected languages as Ada  and  Modula 2, and it completely eliminates the problem of the "dangling else."

-Note  that I could have chosen to use the same keyword END to end all  the constructs, as is done in Pascal.
-(The closing '}' in C serves the same purpose.)
+Note  that I could have chosen to use the same keyword `END` to end all  the constructs, as is done in Pascal.
+(The closing '`}`' in C serves the same purpose.)
 But this has always led  to confusion, which is why Pascal programmers tend to write things like

      end { loop }

+or

-or   end { if }
+     end { if }

 As I explained in  Part  V,  using  unique terminal keywords does increase  the  size  of the keyword list and therefore slows down